 I was at the Los Angeles jewelry district yesterday and saw a woman with a pair of 2-carats each round diamond studs on her ears.
 They weren’t sparkly.
 They weren’t white.

 Since last summer, I’ve been learning about the world of online product businesses as I created and launched my jewelry site, Ounce of Salt Jewelry.

 While I am still in the trenches, working on moving my business to full throttle mode, I’ve learned several things about the world of online businesses that I want to document and share along the way.

 Do you have silver jewelry, home items or silverware that’s tarnished?
 Let’s clean them with this simple homemade silver cleaner and make them shine like new!

 Gold jewelry can be misleading with their titles.
-Types of gold referenced in jewelry are solid gold, gold filled, vermeil gold, gold plated… gold overlay!
+Types of gold referenced in jewelry are solid gold, gold filled, vermeil gold, gold plated… gold dipped!
 Confusing, right?
 I think so!

 Have you heard of mala beads?
 What is a mala?
 A mala bead necklace is a string of 108 beads plus a guru or anchor bead that is commonly used in mantra meditation.
 The word mala is from the Sanskrit meaning “garland.”
 What I find interesting about a mala bead necklace is the symbolism it can represent by making and using one.